LokeshMelkani07/Food-Delivery-App/README.md

 # Food-Delivery-App
 This is a Food Delivery App made using MERN Stack
+Test Email: loki1234@gmail.com
+Test Password: loki1234

+Important: The images in the Carousel are not showing up because the unsplash API used for it, is not working.

 Live Link Frontend: https://foodish-mern-lokesh.netlify.app/ Live Link Backend: https://foodishmernbackend.onrender.com